AS400JPLPC/zig_TermCurs/README.md

 <u>--peculiarity-------------------------------------------------</u><BR />
 test alt-ctrl ctrshift... etc for <br />
-there is a possibility to recover all the keys if we pass through GTK and use sys/shm.h.

 But it is no longer transportable. another way is to use IOCTL but again, there is a good chance of being forced to use root.